crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

    PRIMARY KEY ("table_schema", "table_name")
 );
 ```
-The retention policy requires the use of a partitioned table, as in CrateDB, data can be deleted in an efficient way by dropping partitions.
-Therefore, for each retention policy, we store table schema, table name, the partition column, and the retention period defining how many days data should be retained.
+A retention policy assumes a partitioned table because CrateDB can delete data efficiently by dropping partitions.
+For each policy, store the table schema, table name, partition column, and the retention period in days.
-The `strategy` column is reserved for future implementations of additional data retention policies.
-For now, we will always set it to the value `delete`.
+Use the `strategy` column for future retention strategies.
+For now, set it to `delete`.

 Next, define the table for storing demo data: